 5. Stay engaged with community or faith organizations.

 Fellowship with others outside our closest contacts is also a good way to reduce anxiety and increase belonging and community.
-Use technology and safe social distancing to stay involved in with these groups.
+Use technology and safe social distancing to stay involved in these groups.

 6. Gratitude is an effective stress-reduction tactic.